Palm oil plantations in Guaviare in Colombia (c) FCDS

 Report: palm oil exports from Colombia to the EU

-In the report ‘Uncovering the supply chain: palm oil from Colombia to the EU’, we elaborate on these and other recommendations for policy makers and the private sector, both in the EU and Colombia.
-These recommendations and conclusions build on research on palm oil trade between the EU and Colombian, the key supply chain actors and six case studies.
+In the report ‘Insights in the supply chain: palm oil from Colombia to the EU’, we elaborate on these and other findings and recommendations for policy makers and the private sector, both in the EU and Colombia.
+These recommendations and conclusions build on our study on palm oil trade between the EU and Colombian, the key supply chain actors and six case studies.
 The report is a joint publication of AidEnvironment and IUCN NL.

 More information?